Businesses (especially service-based ones) don’t have it easy when it comes to creating great content for Instagram

 While posting stock photos might seem temptingly simple, especially if your brand isn’t particularly visual-focused, it can come off as boring at best and spammy at worst.

 After all, users can almost always tell if an image is stock, and using standardized photography really goes against the whole philosophy of Instagram.
 The platform was created for users taking pics on their phones.

 So instead, look through stock photos for ideas, then recreate your own version of them with your team.

 Everyone’s hands on the conference table?
 Is everyone goofing off in front of a whiteboard?
 Whatever it is, do it yourself.

-While of course you want to avoid posting images that are entirely off-brand, sometimes posting images that aren’t immediately relevant can humanize your brand.
-For example, pictures of your pets, a fabulous cake for an employee birthday or team event, or even the view from your office can all be worthwhile.
+While of course, you want to avoid posting images that are entirely off-brand, sometimes posting images that aren’t immediately relevant can humanize your brand.
+For example, pictures of your pets, a fabulous cake for an employee birthday or a team event, or even the view from your office can all be worthwhile.

 Just don’t do it too often—think of it as a special treat to be posted a few times a month.